 1. Are Banks and Private Credit Complements or Substitutes? - Job Market Paper

 2. Resource Curse or Fiscal Gains?
-Effects of Shale Booms on Municipal Finance - with Alex Butler and Derrick Liang
+Effects of Shale Booms on Municipal Access to Capital - with Alex Butler and Derrick Liang

 3. Creditor Rights, Debtholder Conflicts, and Fragile Borrowers - Ph.D.
 Third-Year Paper